-At the time this RAP was developed, a contractor had not been chosen for abatement of ACM at the site.
-Seagull will ensure the abatement contractor is licensed in the State of Missouri, and possesses all the required certifications.
+At the time this RAP was developed, a contractor had not been chosen for the abatement of ACM at the site.
+Seagull will ensure the abatement contractor is licensed in the State of Missouri, and meets all the required certifications.
 Prior to commencing any site activities, the remediation contractor will provide copies of all applicable licenses, certifications, and notifications to MDNR.
+Notifications will be provided to the MDNR BVCP Project Manager prior to commencing abatement activities.

 General descriptions of abatement techniques to be used on ACM identified at the site are listed below.
 Abatement activities will follow all applicable federal, state, and local regulations.
-It should be noted that if additional ACM (or other unknown contaminants) are discovered during the abatement, work will stop, and actions to address the newly identified contaminants/materials will be discussed with MDNR.
+The following sections discuss abatement techniques for ACM.
+It should be noted, that if additional ACM (or other unknown contaminants) are discovered during the cleanup, work will stop, and actions to address the newly identified contaminants/materials will be discussed with EIERA and Mayview MO Foundation.